juliamateski/NCRMP_Shiny_App/README.md

 ## 🌍 Project Overview

-This dashboard was built to support visualization and analysis of coral reef health data, providing tools for researchers, managers, and the public to engage with key reef indicators.
+This dashboard was built to support visualization and analysis of coral reef health data

 **Key Features:**
 - Region- and species-specific size frequency plots